actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

 1. Head to your repository's main page and click on **Packages**.
 Search for the relevant package and open it.

-2. Click the **Package Settings** button at the bottom right of the page:
+2. Click the **Package settings** button at the bottom right of the page:

     ![Click on Package settings](images/005/package-settings-button.png)